-My parents, too, made an appearance on an evening talk show and explained I had always been a shy, and troubled youth.
-Said I heard voices and all that.
-It was a real shit-circus event, they even excavated some of my old teachers, and other members of various authoritative stations during my youth to testify on this show.
+My parents, too, made an appearance on various evening talk shows and explained I had always been a shy, troubled youth.
+Said I heard voices, and all that.
+It was a real shit-circus event, they even excavated some of my old teachers, and other members of various authoritative stations during my youth to testify on.

 Truth is, I’ve never been violent.

 The only voices ever manifested in my head were those screaming through my headphones, and then, they were too often lost in the percussion of my thoughts for me to notice the electric rape pounding on my eardrums.
 So yeah, I take close offense to these claims.

 I, who sat and listened to her loneliness with such patience- biding my abhorrence for her unremitting speech- but even then, I did not attack the old woman.
 Nor, did these events occur over a grueling period of weeks, for, as you will see, dear reader, such an amount of time would have no doubt, rendered me incapacitated with madness!
 In truth, the events of my tale did not even span the period of forty-eight straight hours!

 While, it is indeed an accurate description of my host to call her kind, or selfless, it is also terribly incorrect to accuse me of being sexually perverse, or a blood-crazed murderer.
 Oh, if you could have been there to witness the endless droning of her senility, hour, upon hour, harkening all the way back to the moment of my arrival- you too would smirk at the thought that Momus had made me audience to a driveling fool and delighted in testing my resolve.